Samyca/Qva-Coin/doc/README.md

 Unpack the files into a directory and run:

-- `bin/dash-qt` (GUI) or
+- `bin/qva-coin-qt` (GUI) or
-- `bin/dashd` (headless)
+- `bin/qva-coin` (headless)

 ### Windows

-Unpack the files into a directory, and then run dash-qt.exe.
+Unpack the files into a directory, and then run qva-coin-qt.exe.

 ### OS X

-Drag Dash-Qt to your applications folder, and then run Dash-Qt.
+Drag Qva-coin-Qt to your applications folder, and then run Qva-coin-Qt.

 ### Need Help?